smikhalevski/react-corsair/README.md

 # Introduction

 React Corsair is a router that abstracts URLs away from the domain of your application.
+It doesn't depend on [`History`](https://developer.mozilla.org/en-US/docs/Web/API/History) but can be easily integrated with it.

 Create a component that renders the page of your app: